joysterr/trendsentimentanalysis/README.md

 npm start
 ```

->(IMP: its essential that you activate the virtual environment before launching the server.)
+>IMP: its essential that you activate the virtual environment before launching the server. </br>
->(IMP: ensure all python packages are installed correctly or manually install them.
-The requirements.txt shows required packages)
+>IMP: ensure all python packages are installed correctly or manually install them.
+The requirements.txt shows required packages</br>
+Number of tweets fetched by twitter api can be changed in twitter_api.py by changing the count parameter in search_tweets() function
 ---

 # To view and test jupyter notebooks/ipynb files